sarahghp/darkness/README.md

 # Darkness Check

-A little CLI, built in Rust that let's you find out how many hours of darkness you're in for today.
+A little CLI, built in Rust that lets you find out how many hours of darkness you're in for today.

 ## Usage